WillowSaysWhat/HeartsAndMindsPlus/README.md

 ### Features 🛠️

-- **Custom CAS Script:** In-depth air support with laser, smoke, and tracking effects.
-Full ROE and collateral damage chat response.
+- **CAS Script:** In-depth air support with laser, smoke, and tracking effects.
+Full ROE and collateral damage chat response - Created by ARJay.
 - **Player Scaling:** Adjust AI count based on current online players.
 - **Custom UI:** Revamped shop and salvage interfaces.
 - **Build System:** Construct at any FOB using the all-new economy.